-18 large Medjool dates
+- 18 large Medjool dates

-1 bunch parsley, stems removed, for garnish
+- 1 bunch parsley stems removed, for garnish (optional)

-1. Preheat the oven to 450°F (230°C).
-Slit each date along one side and carefully remove the pit.
+- Using the tip of a paring knife, slit each date along one side and carefully remove and discard the pit.
 Insert a piece of Parmesan into each slit.
-Wrap a piece of bacon around each stuffed date and secure with a toothpick.
-Place the dates on a baking sheet.
-(For advance preparation, make up to 1 day ahead through step 1, cover, and refrigerate.
-Bring to room temperature before baking.)
+(To make small shards of Parmesan cheese, cut them from a wedge of cheese with a sharp knife.)
+Wrap a piece of bacon around each stuffed date and secure it with a toothpick.
+Place the dates on a rimmed baking sheet.
+(You can cover and refrigerate the stuffed, wrapped dates for up to 24 hours.
+Return to room temperature before baking.)

-2. Bake for about 5 minutes, or until the bacon on top is crisp.
+- Bake for about 5 minutes, or until the bacon on top is crisp.
 Using tongs, turn the dates and bake for another 5 minutes, or until the bacon is crisp.
 Transfer the dates to a double layer of paper towels to drain.

-[Raye Tiedemann] My kitchen was filled with the smokiness of the bacon from the apple cure — pretty strong.
+My kitchen was filled with the smokiness of the bacon from the apple cure — pretty strong.
 In fact, if this would be served for a party, you would go home wearing the bacon odor.
 It was perfect, otherwise, from salty to sweet to the soft center with the Parmesan.
 I will fix this again, only with the regular bacon.

-[Cindy Chang] I was hesitant about using dates in this recipe but was pleasantly surprised.
+I was hesitant about using dates in this recipe but was pleasantly surprised.
 They add a sweetness to the salty Parmesan and the texture is nicely juxtaposed with the crispy bacon.
 Don’t substitute the more common hickory smoked bacon, which would overwhelm the other flavors.
 The dates went perfectly with a salad (arugula, beets, goat cheese, Dijon vinaigrette), as suggested.

-[Jennifer Piercy] This was delicious with the Parmesan cheese — I have had variations on this recipe but never this way and I loved it!
+This was delicious with the Parmesan cheese — I have had variations on this recipe but never this way and I loved it!
 I did bake mine a bit longer, as the bacon was not as crisp as I like it.
 Very good and couldn’t be easier!